What Is Art Deco? [ Style, Movement, & Characteristics ]

 What defines the Art Deco style?

-Symmetrical, geometric, sleek, often basic, and appealing to the eye, Art Deco creations are.
+Symmetrical, geometric, sleek, often basic, and appealing to the eye is the Art Deco style.

 What is the Art Deco theme?